 Annual Procurement Indicator Report

-In Fiscal Year 2011, New York City procured almost $15 billion worth of supplies, services, and construction through almost 55,000 transactions.
+In Fiscal 2013, New York City procured more than $16.5 billion worth of supplies, services and construction, through more than 40,500 transactions.
 Each year the Mayor’s Office of Contract Services (MOCS) publishes the Annual Procurement Indicator Report summarizing key data reflecting the procurement activities of those Mayoral agencies governed by Chapter 13 of the New York City Charter and the rules and regulations of the Procurement Policy Board (PPB).